SonQBChau/sonqbchau.github.io/_posts/2023-01-29-Installing-Windows-11-or-Ubuntu-on-a-Steam-Deck-with-External-USB-Drive.md

 Once you have both the Windows 11 ISO and Rufus, follow these steps:

-1. Connect the external USB drive to your Steam Deck.
-2. Open Rufus and select the external USB drive as the target device.
+1. Open Rufus and select the external USB drive as the target device.
-3. Choose the Windows 11 ISO as the source.
+2. Choose the Windows 11 ISO as the source.
-4. In the Partition scheme section, select MBR for a BIOS computer or UEFI for an UEFI computer.
+3. In the Partition scheme section, select "MBR partition scheme for BIOS or UEFI computer."
-5. Choose NTFS as the file system.
+4. Choose NTFS as the file system.
-6. In the Boot selection section, select Windows to Go.
+5. In the Boot selection section, select Windows to Go.
-7. Click the Start button in Rufus to begin the process.
+6. Click the Start button in Rufus to begin the process.
-8. Once Rufus finishes, you can install Windows 11 by pressing the volume and power button on your Steam Deck and selecting the USB drive as the boot option.
+7. Once Rufus finishes, you can install Windows 11 by pressing the volume and power button on your Steam Deck and selecting the USB drive as the boot option.

 ### Dual Boot